Stephen-Gates/chatbot/docs/questions.md

     - Returns a count of the next level of business capabilities.
     - Returns Factsheet cards for the next level of business capabilities ordered alphabetically.
 1. Show me the business capability *Recruiting*. [^1]
-    - Returns a Factsheet card for the business capability, e.g. Name, description, responsible subscription(s), tags
+    - Returns a Factsheet card for the business capability, e.g. Name, description, responsible subscription(s/), tags
 1. Which applications support business capability *Staff Recruitment*? [^1]
     - Returns a count of supporting applications.
     - Returns Factsheet cards ordered alphabetically.